Tutorial setup

 spack compiler find

-In this section of the tutorial you will learn how to share Spack built binaries across machines and users using build caches.
+This section covers how to share Spack-built binaries across machines and users using build caches.

 $ mkdir ~/myenv && cd ~/myenv